-Curate your perfect soundtrack with Yango Play's latest AI-powered music features

-(MENAFN- Sherpa Communications) Curate your perfect soundtrack with Yango Play's latest AI-powered music features
+Curate Your Perfect Soundtrack With Yango Play's Latest AI-Powered Music Features

-Dubai, UAE - 12 August 2024: Yango Play, the first AI-powered entertainment super app that combines video streaming, live TV channels, music, and mini-games, has introduced smart features that will take your music experience to the next level along with new tracks, albums, and special playlists.
-Curated by My Vibe, the app’s AI music recommendation feature that dynamically adapts to each listener's preferences and mood shifts, creates the soundtrack to your life.
-Whether you're getting pumped for a workout, cruising to work, or just chilling at home, Yango Play has millions of tracks and new AI-generated playlists so you’ll never run out of new music to explore.
+Yango Play, the first AI-powered entertainment super app that combines video streaming, live TV channels, music, and mini-games, has introduced smart features that will take your music experience to the next level along with new tracks, albums, and special playlists.
+Curated by My Vibe, the app's AI music recommendation feature that dynamically adapts to each listeners preferences and mood shifts, creates the soundtrack to your life.
+Whether youre getting pumped for a workout, cruising to work, or just chilling at home, Yango Play has millions of tracks and new AI-generated playlists so you'll never run out of new music to explore.

 Smart AI Playlists: Tailored just for you